yamare1/High-Dimensional-Data-Modeling/README.md

 **Dataset Source:**
 [Communities and Crime - UCI Machine Learning Repository](https://archive.ics.uci.edu/dataset/183/communities+and+crime)

-This dataset is publicly available for research and educational use.
-Full credit to the original authors and UCI ML Repository.

 📬 Contact
 For any questions, feel free to reach out via ya2562@columbia.edu